ghayem/ghayem.github.io/_pages/projects.md

 We introduce **NeuroConText**, a contrastive learning framework that aligns full-text articles with activation maps derived from coordinate‑based meta‑analysis (CBMA):

 - Articles are split into text chunks and processed with transformer-based encoders (e.g., Mistral 7B) to extract rich contextual representations.
-- Activation coordinates are used to reconstruct 3D brain maps via KDE, then projected into a low-dimensional space using DiFuMo atlas embeddings.
+- Activation coordinates are used to reconstruct 3D brain maps via kernel density estimation (KDE), then projected into a low-dimensional space using DiFuMo atlas embeddings.
 - A joint loss function is used: MSE for text-to-map reconstruction and contrastive loss to align matching text–map pairs.
 - Supports retrieval and prediction tasks, including text→map inference.